junxit/us-congress-bills-113/metadata.md

 - 2013-10-31 — Committee on the Judiciary.
 Reported by Senator Leahy with an amendment in the nature of a substitute.
 Without written report.
 - 2013-10-31 — Committee on the Judiciary.
 Reported by Senator Leahy with an amendment in the nature of a substitute.
 Without written report.
 - 2013-10-31 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 233.
+- 2013-11-04 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S7799-7800; text as passed Senate: CR S7799-7800)
+- 2013-11-04 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(consideration: CR S7799-7800; text as passed Senate: CR S7799-7800)